Definition of Restricted Cash

 Example #1

 An Ltd. has $ 500,000 as a cash balance.
-However, there is a requirement from the bank at the time of obtaining finance that company should keep aside, i.e., restrict the cash balance of $ 100,000 till the loan is fully repaid.
+The bank requires that the company keeps aside, i.e., restricts the cash balance of $100,000 until the loan is fully repaid.
 Also, the company wants to repair the building, for which it set-asides a cash balance of $ 150,000.
 Therefore, compute the restricted cash balance and unrestricted cash balance.

 Solution: